failure-driven/test-driven-rails-template/README.md

     end
     ```
 [ ] example using the pause service and force api error?
+    - have added a concern and buttons that change state in demo#show but did
+      not manage the test to succeed?
 [ ] deal with `.rubocop.yml` conflict (only rails 7 not rails 8)
 [ ] handle `bundle install` when no internet
 [ ] binstub for bin/dev - rails 7 only? seems ok in rails 8